Ajayyy001/ajaysaini/README.md

-# Moisture Content
-using sensor
+# Moisture content using sensor